What is Compound Interest?

 - t = time in years

-Why You Should Care About Compounding Interest as a College Student?
+Why You Should Care About Student Loan Compound Interest?

 Thanks to the power of compound interest, saving even a little bit at a young age could really add up by the time you’re older.
 In fact, when you start saving matters more than how much you save each month.